Genivia/RE-flex/doc/index.md

 When declaring start symbol names it is recommended to use all upper case to avoid name clashes with other Lexer class members.
 For example, we cannot use `text` as a start symbol name because `text()` is a Lexer method.
-When option `−−flex` is used, start symbol names are simple macros for compatibility.
+When option `−−flex` is used, start symbol names are macros for compatibility with Flex.

 The scanner is initially in the `INITIAL` start condition state.
 The `INITIAL` start condtion is inclusive: all rules without a start condition and those